terminal-fi/celo-devchain/README.md

 > npx celo-devchain --test
 ```

+NOTE: @celo/ganache-cli works only with Node 10 or Node 12 versions.
+Using Node 14 or later
+will result in errors.

 NOTE: @celo/ganache-cli currently doesn't support locally signed transactions.
 If you send
 a locally signed transaction it will throw: `Error: Number can only safely store up to 53 bits`
 error and crash.
 Thus you have to make sure your ContractKit doesn't actually have the private